Spinel Buying Guide

 By far the most common, lowest value colors of spinel are pale to medium mauve-pink and light grayish purple.

 Clarity refers to a gem’s transparency and anything that can impact how it transmits light.
 All spinels are Type II gems, meaning they are usually included.
-An inclusion-free spinel or an eye clean specimen will typically have a higher price.
-However, inclusions will likely not affect the value of a top color stone.
+An inclusion-free spinel or an eye clean specimen will command a higher price.
+However, small inclusions (visible only with a loupe) may not affect the value of a top color stone.
+Loupe clean stones above 3 carats in size are very uncommon, and loupe clean stones over 5 carats are extremely rare.

 Star spinels, stones with inclusions that create the asterism effect, are very rare and highly valued.